DEWETRON/TRION-SDK/docs/02_ChannelTypes/ChannelTypes.rst

 ^^^^^^^^^^^^^^^^^^^^^
 Unit: either mV/V, mV/mA

 This property is often used synonymous to “Sensor-Offset”.
-It’s main use is to shift the virtual 0 mV/V or 0mV7mA by a given value.
+It's main use is to shift the virtual 0 mV/V or 0mV/mA by a given value.
 Due to various physical effects any non-ideal sensor usually has a bias.
 With the property input-offset API can be setup to compensate for this bias.